Energy Efficient Home Design

 It’s true that very few of us have the design flair or knowledge of an Architect, but coming up with the design of your new Eco-home isn’t just about the aesthetics.

-It’s you that’s going to be living in the house for many years to come, so get involved, work with your Architect and don’t be afraid of making suggestions.
+It’s you that’s going to be living in the house for many years to come.
+So get involved, work with your Architect and don’t be afraid of making suggestions.

 Make a list of your priorities in descending order with 1 being the most important, such as: